forestdb/forestdb.org/models/generics.md

 ''
 ~~~~

-reft:tessler2016manuscript propose that the core meaning of a generic statement is in fact a threshold as in `generic` above, but underspecified (listener has uncertainty about `theta`).
+We propose that the core meaning of a generic statement is in fact a threshold function as in `generic` above, but underspecified (listener has uncertainty about `theta`).
-Then we can use a Bayesian model to resolve a more precise meaning in context.
+Then we can use a Bayesian model to resolve the threshold in context.

 ### Bayesian generic language interpretation